Tuition and Fees

 Outstanding financial balances must be paid before future registration is permitted or certifications, diplomas, or transcripts are issued.

 Payment of Tuition and Fees

 The Cashier’s Office will accept all forms of payment (cash, check, money order, credit card, or debit card).
 Checks and money orders must be made payable to Montgomery College for the exact amount of tuition and fees.
 Montgomery College does not accept counter checks, two-party checks, or starter checks.
 The College also accepts VISA, Master Card, and Discover credit or debit cards in payment of tuition and fees in person and online.
 Payments from international bank accounts can be made through Flywire.
 Tuition and fees are to be paid in full upon registration with the exception of the installment plans.
 See Appendix B for more details.

 Tuition and Fees Installment Program

 Information on paying tuition and fees by installment plan can be found at www.montgomerycollege.edu/creditcost.

 Refunds Due to Class Withdrawal or Class Cancellation

-The effective date for withdrawal will be the date that the student successfully drops the class online or in-person at the Office of Admissions and Records.
+The effective date for withdrawal will be the date that the student successfully drops the class online or in-person at the Office of Enrollment Services.
 The refund deadline date for each course section is noted in MyMC.
 All refunds are payable to the student of record.
 Montgomery College can refund a student electronically to the student’s bank account or credit card.
 Refunds can also be paid by check.